Templates

 Types of Templates

-Section titled “Types of Templates”- Test Templates: used to define the structure and content for individual test cases;
+Section titled “Types of Templates”- Test Template: used to define the structure and content for individual test cases;

-- Suite Templates: used to define the structure and content of individual test suites;
+- Suite Template: used to define the structure and content of individual test suites/folders;

-- Code Templates: used to define the default code structure for automated tests using dynamic variables;
+- Code Template: used to define the default code structure for automated tests with dynamic variables to simplify test automation;

-- Defect Templates: used to automatically prefill the issue summary and description fields when reporting defects to integrations like Jira, GitHub, or Azure;
+- Defect Template: used to automatically prefill the issue summary and description fields when reporting defects to integrations like Jira, GitHub, or Azure;

 Managing Templates

-Section titled “Managing Templates”Use the Templates section in Settings to create, edit, or delete reusable content structures for tests, suites, defects, and more.
-Templates help maintain consistency and reduce repetitive manual input when documenting or reporting within your project.
+Section titled “Managing Templates”Use the Templates section in Settings to create, edit, or delete reusable content structures for tests, suites, code, defects, meta fields, and notifications.

 How To Create Templates